SomeWeekendReading/someweekendreading.github.io/_posts/2022-04-28-weekend-editrix-shot-seventh-time.md

   good indeed.
 - The squid was pretty good, and all the rest was at least reasonably good and fun to pick out.
-- The _taiyaki_ dessert (vanilla ice cream plus sweet bean paste inside a fish pastry) was a mistake.
-The fish-shaped pastry is supposed to be baked around the sweet bean paste in something like a waffle iron; some clown decided to deep-fry it instead, with extra grease.
+- The _taiyaki_ dessert (vanilla ice cream plus sweet bean paste inside a fish-shaped pastry) was a mistake.
+The fish-shaped pastry is supposed to be _baked_ around the sweet bean paste in something like a waffle iron; some clown decided to deep-fry it instead, with extra grease.
 Definitely a mistake.